 Unusual Options Activity Insight: Lithium Americas

-Lithium Americas (NYSE:LAC) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $17.17 following the option alert.
+Lithium Americas (NYSE:LAC) shares experienced unusual options activity on Thursday.
+The stock price moved down to $15.97 following the option alert.

 - Option Type: SWEEP